rmaliyan/dambool/notes.md

             └── Game state

+- [x] Create room functionality and client / server connection
+- [x] Define Gamestate object
+- [x] Create list of client game actions
-- Fix a bug, with a new user being added when the generated room page is refreshed
+- [x] Fix a bug, with a new user being added when the generated room page is refreshed

+- [ ] Notify clients about game state change
+- [ ] Index page design (logo / start new game button)
+- [ ] read playerId from cookie and add to context
+- [ ] find a way to get room id from url and add to context (istead of manually pathing)
+- [ ] Implement create game TRPC Procedure